 2. The QUIC extensions specified in draft-ietf-quic-datagram [8] for supporting unreliable datagram transport;

-3. The QUIC proxy extensions specified in draft-schinazi-masque-connect-udp [19] for support of proxying UDP payload;
+3. The QUIC proxy extensions specified in draft-ietf-masque-connect-udp [19] for support of proxying UDP payload;

 4. The multipath extensions for QUIC, as defined in draft-deconinck-quic-multipath [10].

-Editor's note: Two of these drafts are individual drafts.
-IETF WG adoption of draft-deconinck-quic-multipath is still FFS.
-The draft-schinazi-masque-connect-udp has been adopted by the MASQUE WG.
+Editor's note: The draft-deconinck-quic-multipath is an individual draft.
+IETF WG adoption of is still FFS.

 In order to support IP proxying (for IP-based PDU Session types) and Ethernet PDU Sessions, additional work is needed.

+6.15 Solution #15: Enhancements to steering mode operation

+6.15.1 Introduction

+This solution addresses KI#1 on Additional Steering Modes.